maewart/pirateisland/README.md

 ### 2.4 Time plan

 An iterative software development model will be applied.
 In a first cycle the minimal requirements for the game will be implemented and tested.
 Further cycles will add more functionalities and complexity to the game.

-*I've added a Gantt chart with all the actions we know so far- its fairly big so we may want as an appendix*
+A Gantt chart is attached as appendix.

 ### 2.5 References
 * Oracle Spatial - https://docs.oracle.com/en/database/oracle/oracle-database/12.2/spatl/spatial-concepts.html#GUID-67E4037F-C40F-442A-8662-837DD5539784